andreihh/chronolens/Module.md

-# Module metanalysis-cli
+# Module metanalysis

 The core functionality of `metanalysis`.

-# Package org.metanalysis.cli
+# Package org.metanalysis

 The model of `metanalysis`.